loopbackio/loopback.io/pages/en/contrib/pages.md

 For your Markdown files, note that a space or two indent will set text off as code or blocks, so avoid spacing indents unless intentional.

 If you have a lot of HTML, as long as the top and bottom tags of the HTML are flush left in a Markdown file, all the tags inside those bookend HTML tags will render as HTML, regardless of their indentation.
 (This can be especially useful for tables.)

-## Page names

-I recommend prefixing your page names with the product, such as "mydoc_pages" instead of just "pages."
-This way if you have other products that also have topics with generic names such as "pages," there won't be naming conflicts.

-Additionally, consider adding the product name in parentheses after the title, such as "Pages (Mydoc)" so that users can clearly navigate different topics for each product.

 ## Kramdown Markdown